This article has links to products and services we love, which we may make commission from.

 Our friends travel with their kit, not wanting to waste the investment or rely on the potentially lower-quality equipment at the resort.
 They state that it can work out cheaper regardless of additional ski gear charges.

 Option 3: Pack the Essentials, Hire the Rest

 An ex-colleague and committed skiing friend recommends investing in boots, packing them and then hiring skis (or boards) on holiday.
 He says this puts the onus on the hire company to ensure that the skis and boards are safe but lets you skip the boot queue, which can take the longest.

 Wheeled Ski Bags

-If you do decide to travel with your own ski or board equipment you will need a durable wheeled ski bag.
+If you decide to travel with your own ski or board equipment, you will need a durable wheeled ski bag.
 Wheels are ideal for pulling through the airport, train stations and streets.
-The awkward length of skies makes carrying on your shoulder a no-no.
+The awkward length of the skies makes carrying on your shoulder a no-no.

 As mentioned in the evening wear section of our guide, footwear is required to give the feet a rest!

-Pack a pair of trainers for the bar, snow boots (like these ladies Columbia or just do what Craig does and wear your hiking boots) with a good grip if there is snowfall in the town and leave the heels at home.
+Pack a pair of trainers for the bar and snow boots or just do what Craig does and wear your hiking boots with a good grip if there is snowfall in the town and leave the heels at home.